YedMavus/ML-Notes/content/Week-1/W1Lec4.md

 - Sum of Square Method: 1/n &sum;(h(x) - y)<sup>2</sup>
 - Classification error: 1/n &sum; &delta; (h(x),y)

+## Definitions:
+- **Training Dataset:** The sample of data used to fit the model.
+- **Validation Dataset:** The sample of data used to provide an unbiased evaluation of a model fit on the training dataset while tuning model hyperparameters.
+The evaluation becomes more biased as skill on the validation dataset is incorporated into the model configuration.
+- **Test Dataset:** The sample of data used to provide an unbiased evaluation of a final model fit on the training dataset.

 In classification, we define a **confusion matrix**

 | Hyp Class\True Class | Positive | Negative |